-What is an Internet Merchant Account?
+What Is an Internet Merchant Account?

-An internet merchant account (IMA) is a kind of bank account usually held by a retailer or business which allows the account holder to accept payments by credit card, debit card or bank transfer over the internet.
+An Internet Merchant Account (IMA) is a business bank account that allows businesses to accept payments by credit card, debit card or bank transfer over the internet.
 An IMA is vital for any business wanting to conduct business over the internet.

 Even though high street banks offer IMAs, they are not like normal bank accounts.
 The balance in an IMA is cleared at regular intervals by the account provider.
-The balance will be transfered into the account holder's regular business account.
+The balance will be transferred into the account holder's regular business account.
 This is known as 'settlement'.

 Applying for an IMA

 If you want to apply for a bank or PSP based IMA the application process is relatively simple.
-It is generally quicker to apply for PSP based web merchant account than a bank based account.
+It is generally quicker to apply for a PSP based web merchant account than a bank based account.
 The application can be completed entirely online and is very straightforward to complete.

 PSPs however, like Paypoint, are generally much more favourable to smaller businesses.
 They will also give you an account much more quickly than a bank, usually within 24 hours.
 Banks can take much longer, sometimes a week to ten days from applying, to give you an account.

 PSPs are more specialised than banks and focus much more on payments and transactions online.
-So if you are a small to medium sized business, looking for an IMA, a payment service provider is much more likely to look favourably on your application than a bank, because that's what they specialise in.
+So if you are a small to medium sized business looking for an IMA, a payment service provider is much more likely to look favourably on your application than a bank, because that's what they specialise in.

 Customers like the convenience of being able to pay online instantly, and having this option on your site makes customers more inclined to purchase things at the time of actually visiting your site, if the option isn't there, you might lose their custom.